-This Agreement is made and entered into this day TBD day of month TBD 2021 between the State of New Mexico, hereinafter "the State" and the Communications Workers of America (CWA) or "the Union," and is applicable to all eligible Employees in the collective bargaining unit, described in Article 1, Recognition, of this Agreement, who have been certified by the New Mexico Public Employee Labor Relations Board (PELRB).
+This Agreement is made and entered into this 29th day of July 2021 between the State of New Mexico, hereinafter "the State" and the Communications Workers of America (CWA) or "the Union," and is applicable to all eligible Employees in the collective bargaining unit, described in Article 1, Recognition, of this Agreement, who have been certified by the New Mexico Public Employee Labor Relations Board (PELRB).
 For purposes of this Agreement, the "Employer" is defined as each State Employer Agency identified in the Addenda.